fmthoker/SMILE/README.md

 ## ➡️ Data Preparation

 We follow [VideoMAE Data preparation](https://github.com/MCG-NJU/VideoMAE/blob/main/DATASET.md) to prepare our datasets (K400 and SSv2).
-Here we provide our annotation files for those two datasets: [annotation_files](annotation_files)
+Here we provide our annotation files for those two datasets: [annotation_files](annotation_files).
+For pretraining, we use training sets (train.csv).

 ## 🔄 Pre-training